 Next in the Lovettsville Historical Society’s lecture series:

-This event will held be in-person at the St. James United Church of Christ in Lovettsville, and will also be streamed online via Zoom.
-The Zoom link will be sent out before the lecture.
+This event will held be both in-person at the Lovettsville Town Council Chambers and will be streamed online via Zoom.
+The Zoom link will be sent out a few days before the lecture.
 To request the Zoom link, please RSVP to events@LovettsvilleHistoricalSociety.org

 The lecture is free and open to the public, but donations and are welcome to defray expenses of the program.

 The mission of the Lovettsville Historical Society is to foster a sense of place and community by preserving, protecting, and educating about the history and heritage of Lovettsville and the German Settlement.
 The Society is a tax-exempt 501(c)(3) organization under the Internal Revenue Code.
 Contributions and membership dues are tax deductible under Internal Revenue Code Section 170.